August 24, 2017

 "I learned more in the first two weeks of my internship than I imagined learning all summer," Mentch said of her first internship.

-"One goal," she explained, "is identifying genes that play a crucial role in the structure and function of the ENS.
-Identifying genetic causes of diseases—such as Hirschsprung Disease (HSCR) and chronic intestinal pseudo-obstruction (CIPO)-is important in developing effective strategies of diagnosing, treating and preventing life-threatening bowel motility diseases."
+"One goal," she explained, "was identifying genes that play a crucial role in the structure and function of the ENS.
+Identifying genetic causes of diseases—such as Hirschsprung Disease (HSCR) and chronic intestinal pseudo-obstruction (CIPO)—is important in developing effective strategies of diagnosing, treating and preventing life-threatening bowel motility diseases."